Diabetes: If You Can’t Prevent It, You May Be Able to Delay It

 2. Walk in place while watching TV.

-3. When you're doing errands, park a little farther away or get off the bus a stop earlier.
+3. When you run errands, park farther away or get off the bus a stop earlier.

 4. Eat an orange instead of drinking orange juice.